Hubble Expansion as an Einstein Curvature

-By considering the expansion of space as an additional component of general relativity, a model is described that adds a Hubble curvature term as a new solution to the general equation.
-Correlation with the $\Lambda$CDM model was assessed using the extensive type~Ia supernovae (SNe~Ia) data with redshift corrected to the CMB, and recent baryonic acoustic oscillation (BAO) measures.
-For the SNe~Ia data, the modified GR and $\Lambda$CDM models differed by $^{+0.11}_{-0.15}~\mu_B$~mag. over $z_{cmb}=0.01-1.3$, with overall weighted RMS errors of $\pm0.136$ and $\pm0.151$ $\mu_B$~mag respectively.
-For the BAO measures, the weighted RMS errors were $\pm0.034$ and $\pm0.085$ Mpc with $H_0=67.6\pm0.25$ for the modified GR and $70.0\pm0.25$ for the $\Lambda$CDM models, over the range $z=0.106-2.36$.
-The derived GR metric accurately describes both the SNe Ia and the baryonic acoustic oscillation (BAO) observations without requiring dark matter or $w$-corrected dark energy while allowing the spatial term to remain flat, suggesting that the standard metric may accept an additional term for the curvature of space due to its Hubble expansion.
+{\rule{0.7\textwidth}{2pt}}\\[0.2cm] {\bf Abstract}\\ Extending the spacetime manifold of general relativity (GR) to incorporate the Hubble expansion of space as a specific curvature, generates a modified solution with three additional non-zero Christoffel symbols and a reformulated Ricci tensor and curvature.
+The observational consequences of this reformulation are compared with the $\Lambda$CDM model for luminosity distance using the extensive type~Ia supernovae (SNe~1a) data with redshift corrected to the CMB, and for angular diameter distance using the recent baryonic acoustic oscillation (BAO) data.
+For the SNe~1a data, the modified GR and $\Lambda$CDM models differ by $^{+0.11}_{-0.15}~\mu_B$~mag. over $z_{cmb}=0.01-1.3$, with overall weighted RMS errors of $\pm0.136$ $\mu_B$~mag for modified GR and $\pm0.151$ $\mu_B$~mag for $\Lambda$CDM respectively.
+The BAO measures span a range $z=0.106-2.36$, with weighted RMS errors of $\pm0.034$~Mpc with $H_0=67.6\pm0.25$ for the modified GR model, and $\pm0.085$~Mpc with $H_0=70.0\pm0.25$ for the $\Lambda$CDM model.
+The derived GR metric for this new solution describes both the SNe~1a and the BAO observations with comparable accuracy to the $w'\Lambda$CDM model.
+By incorporating the Hubble expansion of space within general relativity as a specific curvature term, these observations may be described without requiring additional parameters for either dark matter or accelerating dark energy. \\ {\bf Keywords}\\ Hubble Expansion, General Relativity, Luminosity Distance, Angular Diameter Distance, Dark Mass, Dark Energy \\ {\rule{0.7\textwidth}{2pt}}